crespohector/welcome-to-mod-7/README.md

 # Phase 1 - Project Approval

 ## Capstone Project Proposals
+All students should have a **target website** they will clone.
 You must submit the Google Project Proposal form and get an approval from a TA before starting on your capstone project.
 This will be due by Wednesday *(w21 d3)* before lunch.
 If you're currently waiting for a TA to review your project proposal, please utilize the time appropriately and continue to be productive *(initalize your project, set up your github repo, project kanban board, etc.)*.
 Also, the mod 7 staff will post a thread in the Online Slack Channel.
 Please respond to the thread once you have submitted your project proposal and we will review them based on the order given.

 *Note- Any project proposal without all the required wiki documentations will be disapproved and asked to complete it.*